Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - Computer graphics also provides a tool called **update dynamics**, this tool makes it possible to change the shape, colour or other properties of an object.
 - Computer graphics can provide audio feedback alongside graphical feedback to make a simulated environment feel more realistic.

+# What are some characteristics of computer graphics?